 Download page Transaction Snapshots.

-This page covers how to view transaction snapshot data to monitor and troubleshoot business transaction performance.
+This page describes how to view transaction snapshot data to monitor and troubleshoot business transaction performance.
 To learn about when AppDynamics takes transaction snapshots or how to configure transaction snapshot settings, see Transaction Snapshot Collection.

 AppDynamics monitors every execution of a business transaction in the instrumented environment, and the metrics reflect all such executions.
 For troubleshooting purposes, AppDynamics takes snapshots of specific instances of a transaction.
 A transaction snapshot gives you a cross-tier view of the processing flow for a single invocation of a transaction.